 Please note: Black polythene will deteriorate at a much slower rate when exposed to sun light.

-- Cut your plastic bags to the size you need them.
+- Cut your layflat tubing to the plastic bag size required.

 This is a quick and cost effective way of making the polythene packaging bags that are just right for your product.

 - What are the advantages of layflat tubing?

 - The no need for a large inventory poly bags.

 - Layflat tubing is great for packaging products that have odd sizes.

 - Layflat tubing isn't completely airtight.
 However layflat tubing is fully watertight.